 Issue the following command to reload Kong without downtime:

-Now that you have Kong Enterprise running you can interact with the Admin API and Kong Manager.
+Now that you have Kong Enterprise running you can interact with the Admin API

 To begin, go to Adding your API ›